freyacodes/skrive/server/rest-api.md

 This document describes the Skrive REST API.
 The API follows these conventions:

 * Unless stated otherwise, successful responses will have the status `200 OK`.
-* If a response contains a body, it will have the header `Content-Type: application/json`.
+* If a successful response contains a body, it will have the header `Content-Type: application/json`.
 * Currently, all endpoints require authentication.

 ## Authentication

 Authentication is currently only possible by providing the server's password in the `Authorization` header.
 The password should be prefixed with `Password `.
 If your password is `FOOBAR`, then your Authorization header should be `Password FOOBAR`.

+## Error handling

+Upon any unsuccessful response (status codes 400 to 599), the error message will be presented as a plain text body without JSON.

 ## Dose entity